USCGC Active (WMEC-618)

 USCGC Active (WMEC-618) is a United States Coast Guard medium endurance cutter.
 Active was launched at Christy Corporation, Sturgeon Bay, Wisconsin on July 31, 1965.
 Commissioned on September 1, 1966, she is 210 ft long, has a 34 ft beam, displaces 1108 tons, and draws 13 ft of water.
 She is powered by two diesel engines, combined for a total of 5000 hp.
 Quarters are provided for up to 12 officers and 70 enlisted members.
 Active's cruising range is 5000 nmi at 15 kn, designed with an operating endurance of about 30 days.
 At her top speed of 18 kn, Active has an approximate range of 2200 nmi.
 Active's armament consists of a single 25 mm gun on the forecastle.
 The forecastle, bridge and fantail can also mount .50 caliber machine guns.
-The Active has a flight deck which allows for the deployment of a Coast Guard HH-65 Dolphin or a Helicopter Interdiction Tactical Squadron (HITRON) MH-68A Stingray.
+The Active has a flight deck which allows for the deployment of a Coast Guard HH-65 Dolphin.
 USCGC Active has received several awards in recent years for its outstanding service to the maritime community, including oil spill clean ups in Prince William Sound, Alaska during the Exxon Valdez oil spill.